Siddhant26-code/PACMAN-using-C-and-RAYLIB/Markdown_Pac-Man.markdown

 - Frightened ghosts move randomly and flash white near the end of the effect.
 - High score persists across sessions per difficulty.
 - Pac-Man’s death triggers an animation and resets positions.
+- Screenshots have been included in the forked repo.

 ## Lab Group